-If you’ve never seen a kangaroo, wallaby, echidna, possum, koala, goanna or New Zealand fur seal before, this is your chance.
+If you’ve never seen a kangaroo, wallaby, echidna, possum, koala, gonna, or New Zealand fur seal before, this is your chance.

 5. Saffire Freycinet, Tasmania

-Overlooking the Hazards Mountains, Freycinet Peninsula and the crystal clear waters of Great Oyster Bay, Saffire Freycinet seamlessly blends the best of mankind and nature.
-The breathtaking, ultra modern architecture of this eco-resort, with floor to ceiling glass windows everywhere, maximises your enjoyment of the stunning Tasmanian backdrop.
+Overlooking the Hazards Mountains, Freycinet Peninsula, and the crystal clear waters of Great Oyster Bay, Saffire Freycinet seamlessly blends the best of mankind and nature.
+The breathtaking, ultra-modern architecture of this eco-resort, with floor-to-ceiling glass windows everywhere, maximizes your enjoyment of the stunning Tasmanian backdrop.

-The resort features 20 luxurious guest suites all of which come with the breathtaking vista of the 3 large granite mountains “The Hazards” which reflect changing colour all day.
+The resort features 20 luxurious guest suites, all of which come with the breathtaking vista of the three large granite mountains, “The Hazards,” which reflect changing color all day.
 Each suite offers total privacy with huge glass windows looking out at the bay and comfortable chairs to park in front of these windows to enjoy the view.
-The warmed floor, the beautifully scented products (heartwarmingly all animal cruelty-free), the bathtub and the dual shower with windows opening onto a private patio all make your stay even better.
-Plus the refrigerator is stocked with a variety of local wines and beers, all of which are included at no extra charge.
+The warmed floor, the beautifully scented products (heartwarmingly all animal cruelty-free), the bathtub, and the dual shower with windows opening onto a private patio make your stay even better.
+Plus, the refrigerator is stocked with a variety of local wines and beers, all of which are included at no extra charge.

-If you’re looking for a moment to relax with a book, or enjoy a casual drink at the bar, the ‘Lounge’ is perfect for you.
-Specifically designed to make you feel at home with “classically cool” furniture from original 1950s designers, the lounge is the heart of Saffire Freycinet’s hospitality.
+If you’re looking for a moment to relax with a book or enjoy a casual drink at the bar, the ‘Lounge’ is perfect for you.
+The lounge is specifically designed to make you feel at home with “classically cool” furniture from original 1950s designers.
+The lounge is the heart of Saffire Freycinet’s hospitality.

 6. Qualia, Hamilton Island

 Sixty exquisite pavilions make up qualia’s offering, classically designed to blend with the natural surroundings and to provide sweeping views of Australia’s northern paradise.
 Feel time unravel within the natural beauty of the Great Barrier Reef.
 Facilities include two serene pools and two bars and restaurants.
-For ultimate relaxation, visit Spa qualia or play a round at the 18-hole Hamilton Island Golf Club on neighboring Dent Island.
-Use of an electric golf cart, kayaks, snorkeling equipment and catamarans is included, as are VIP transfers to the airport or marina.
+Visit Spa qualia or play a round at the 18-hole Hamilton Island Golf Club on neighboring Dent Island for ultimate relaxation.
+Use of an electric golf cart, kayaks, snorkeling equipment, and catamarans are included, as are VIP transfers to the airport or marina.

 7. Capella Lodge

-Commanding stunning ocean and mountain views the lodge affords a civilised, stylish and sophisticated escape.
-Capella’s contemporary cuisine, first name service, relaxed sophistication and intimate surrounds combine to deliver a unique and exclusive Lord Howe Island experience.
-Lord Howe with luxe appeal.
+Commanding stunning ocean and mountain views, the lodge affords a civilized, stylish and sophisticated escape.
+Capella’s contemporary cuisine, first name service, relaxed sophistication, and intimate surroundings combine to deliver a unique and exclusive Lord Howe Island experience.

 8. Spicers Peak Lodge

-On arrival, you can truly appreciate the stunning lounge area and views over the mountain spurs, gum forest, and pastureland.
+You can truly appreciate the stunning lounge area and views over the mountain spurs, gum forest, and pastureland on arrival.
 Red-necked wallabies can be found in the trees and you can walk or mountain bike for miles along tracks to immerse yourself in the stunning landscape.

 On your return, relax in one of just 12 rooms, take in the fresh mountain air or laze on a lounger by the pool.
 The Peak Restaurant offers excellent modern Australian cuisine.
 It’s the perfect luxury lodge from which to enjoy the great outdoors.